ajaimes07/SoilRespiration/README.md

 Project:Synthesis of Soil Respiration data

-Collaborators
+Collaborators:

-Aline Jaimes
+Aline Jaimes;
-Rodrigo Vargas
+Rodrigo Vargas;
-Benjamin Bond-Lamberty
+Benjamin Bond-Lamberty;

 Set of functions to evaluate the capacity of predicting daytime and nighttime SR and assess the “predictive power” of SR under different moisture conditions across vegetation types.